simevidas/webplatformnews-items/article.md

-# Weekly platform news: Impact of Third-Party Code, Passive Mixed Content, Countries with Slowest Connections
+# Weekly platform news: Impact of Third-Party Code, Passive Mixed Content, Countries with the Slowest Connections

 ## Measure the impact of third-party code during page load